ajbraus/sf-innovations/README.md

 # SF Innovations

 We believe that General Assembly is the snazziest bootcamp out there with the best culture, and so it aught to be the best too.

-To that end, we have been making rapid and dramatic shifts to the curriculum and instructional style of WDI in San Francisco.
-By our measure these changes are making for fewer struggling students, less burn out, more impressive projects, greater student employability and higher NPS scores to boot.
+To that end, we have been running iterative experiments with the curriculum and instructional style of WDI in San Francisco.
+By our measure these changes are making for fewer struggling students, less burn out, more impressive projects, greater student employability and higher NPS scores.
 What follows is a summary of these changes broken out into two parts: **Curriculum**, **Instruction**, **Miscellaneous**.

 # Curriculum - Teaching the Cutting Edge of the Web